A Quick Primer on Machine Learning in Wireless Communications

 \section{Abstract}

-This is a first draft of a quick primer on the use of Python (and relevant libraries) to build a wireless communication prototype that supports multiple-input and multiple-output (MIMO) systems with orthogonal frequency division multiplexing (OFDM) in addition to some machine learning use cases.
-This primer is intended to empower researchers with a means to efficiently create simulations.
-This draft is aligned with the syllabus of a graduate course we created to be taught in Fall 2022 and we aspire to update this draft occasionally based on feedback from the larger research community.
+This is our final issue of the quick primer on the use of Python to build a wireless communications prototype.
+This prototype simulates multiple-input and multiple-output (MIMO) systems for a single orthogonal frequency division multiplexing (OFDM) symbol.
+Further, it shows several artificial intelligence (AI) and machine learning (ML) use cases and introduces the deepwireless library for code implementation.
+The intent of this primer is to empower the reader with the means to efficiently create reproducible simulations related to AI and ML in wireless communications on inexpensive computing devices.
+This primer has sprung from a draft aligned with the syllabus of a graduate course (EESC~7v86)---which we created to be first taught in Fall 2022---and has since evolved to where it stands today.